florentpoujol/Daneel/docs/docs/files/modules.md

     -- you may set the default value for the Config property, it will be overridden when Daneel loads ModuleObject.Config = ModuleObject.DefaultConfig()

+    function ModuleObject.UserConfig()
-    ModuleObject.UserConfig = {
+        return {
             key2 = {
                 key = "user value" -- this value will override the default value set in the default config },

             userKey = "user value",
         }
+    end

     -- Upon loading, the ModuleObject.Config object has this content :